Discover our marine mammals

 Marine mammals represent a family of vertebrate animals that is very diverse in terms of shape, structure and adaptation.
 This includes cetaceans (whales, dolphins and porpoises), sirenia (manatees) and certain carnivores such as pinnipeds (seals and sea lions, among others), polar bears and sea otters.

-At the Interactive Aquarium Cancun you can see and interact with two marine mammal species: the bottlenose dolphin (Tursiops truncatus) and sea lion (Otaria flavescens).
+At the Interactive Aquarium Cancun, you can observe and interact with the curious and beloved bottlenose dolphin (Tursiops truncatus).

 Bottlenose Dolphin